j0lle/RID/README.md

+﻿# README for the data from https://doi.org/10.14459/2022mp1655470

-﻿filenames_train_val_test_split: this folder includes .txt files which specify the train - val - test split for the networks trained for the paper.
+filenames_train_val_test_split: this folder includes .txt files which specify the train - val - test split for the networks trained for the paper.

 images_annotation_experiment_geotiff: this folder includes 26 images, one for each building labeled in the annotation experiment.
 Images are downloaded using the Google Maps Static API.
 The images are georeferenced to be able to create the masks from the georeferenced annotation data.
 On github, you can